Outmatched: Development

 On January 23, 2019, it was announced that Fox had given the production, then titled Geniuses, received a pilot order commitment.
 The pilot was written by Lon Zimmet who was also set to executive produce.
 Production companies involved with the pilot include Fox Entertainment and Disney's owned 20th Century Fox Television.
 The network green-lighted the series to order on May 9, 2019 and titled changed as Outmatched.
 A few days later, it was announced that the series would premiere as a mid-season replacement in the winter of 2019–2020.
 On May 19, 2020, Fox canceled the series after one season.

 Casting

 In February 2019, it was announced that Maggie Lawson and Jason Biggs had been cast in the pilot's leading roles.
 Tisha Campbell joined the cast in March.
 In December, Finesse Mitchell was announced to be in the main cast, first appearing in the second episode.

 On January 10, 2020, it was reported Tony Danza would guest star in the series as the father of Biggs' character.
 On February 6, it was announced that Biggs would reunite with American Pie co-stars Alyson Hannigan and Eddie Kaye Thomas in an episode.

+Filming

+Outmatched was filmed at Radford Studio Center in Studio City, California, but it is set in Atlantic City, New Jersey.